James Bond Jr.: Books

 In 1992, Puffin Books released six novels based on James Bond Jr. They were written by John Peel under the pseudonym John Vincent.
 A year later, Buzz Books published a separate series of books adapted from the television show by Caryl Jenner.
 These were significantly shorter and geared towards a younger audience.

 Marvel Comics

 James Bond Jr. was adapted into a limited comic series by Marvel Comics between January and December 1992.
 While the first issues were direct adaptations of episodes from the television show, the remaining seven featured original stories.
 They were written by Cal Hamilton and Dan Abnett and illustrated by Mario Capaldi, Colin Fawcett, Adolfo Buylla, and Bambos Georgioli.

 Video games

 Two James Bond Jr. video games were released: a platformer for the NES developed by Eurocom and an action game by Gray Matter.
 Both were published in 1992 by THQ and received mixed-to-negative reviews.
+The NES version originally started out as John Smith, Special Agent, intended to be published by Taxan, and the SNES version originally started out as a port of the NES game Captain Planet and the Planeteers, intended to be published by Mindscape.